-As Bulgaria is the only area known for a special type of yeast, Bulgarian yoghurt is considered some of the world's finest yoghurt.
-Many dishes utilize the yoghurt in sauces.
+As Bulgaria is the only area known for a special type of yeast, Bulgarian yogurt is considered some of the world’s finest yogurt.
+Many dishes utilize the yogurt in sauces.

 If you have the chance, be sure to try Boza.
 Boza is an extremely thick malt beverage made from various malts that are then fermented.
 The result is rather like a syrupy beer.

-Meals in Bulgaria are different to what some may expect.
-Breakfast usually includes fruit and yoghurt.
+Meals in Bulgaria are different from what some may expect.
+Breakfast usually includes fruit and yogurt.
 At noon, lunch consists of a soup, entre, and vegetable with plenty of bread.
 Dinner is served late and is usually light consisting only of bread and maybe a piece of fruit or a salad.